 Licenses and permits are a fact of life for small businesses, and Iowa, like every other state, requires you to have them before you start selling goods or providing services.
-What follows is a guideline to identifying the Iowa business licenses and permits that you need, along with some procedures for obtaining them.
+So if you’re starting a business in Iowa, read this post to learn about the business licenses and permits that you need in the state, along with some procedures for obtaining them.

 There are reasons that small business licenses and permits are required.
 One is to ensure that businesses abide by Iowa law and pay their Iowa taxes.
 An equally important reason is to protect public safety.
 For example, they ensure that operations such as restaurants and health care providers maintain safe premises.
 Also, they validate that professional services such as accounting, plumbing, and electrical work are being performed by qualified professionals.